 - Flow Hive ($12.48 million): Flow Hive makes harvesting honey easier on the beekeeper and so much easier on the bees.
 This Indiegogo crowdfunding campaign features a really innovative time that essentially makes harvesting honey as easier and opening a faucet.

-For a list of Indiegogo's top crowdfunding campaigns, click here.
+For a list of Indiegogo's top crowdfunding campaigns, check out the company's website.